Robbie Brookside: Professional wrestling career

-Brooks was discovered by Bobby Barron, who invited him to wrestle at the Pleasure Beach in Blackpool, and Brian Dixon, who got Brooks some jobs on the holiday camps with established wrestlers such as Steve Adonis.
-Wrestling as Robbie Brookside (a name given to him by Dixon, in reference to the Channel 4 soap Brookside), he first appeared on television in Britain for All Star Wrestling in 1987–1988.
+Brooks was discovered by Bobby Barron, who invited him to wrestle at the Pleasure Beach in Blackpool, and Brian Dixon, who got Brooks some jobs on the holiday camps with established wrestlers such as Sandy Scott.
+Wrestling as Robbie Brookside (a name given to him by Dixon, in reference to the Channel 4 soap Brookside), he first appeared on television in Britain for All Star Wrestling, first for Screensport in 1985-1986 and then for ITV in 1987–1988.
 During this period, he tag-teamed regularly with Steve Regal as The Golden Boys.
 Their most notable match was against Kendo Nagasaki and "Blondie" Barrett at a late 1988 TV taping in Bedworth in which Brookside unmasked Nagasaki who retaliated by hypnotizing Brookside to turn on Regal, causing their team to lose the match.
 This started an angle, running on after the end of TV and into the 1990s in which Nagasaki would hypnotize Brookside into assisting and even tag partnering him.
+Throughout the late 1980s and early 1990s Brookside also regularly wrestled on Orig Williams' Welsh language wrestling show Reslo on S4C.

 Brookside won his first title after World Heavy-Middleweight Champion "Rollerball" Mark Rocco retired and Brookside won the vacant title in a tournament.
 The following year, he lost it to Frank "Chic" Cullen.

-Brookside then teamed with Doc Dean as The Liverpool Lads, together winning the British Tag Team Championship.
-During this period, Brookside produced a Video Diary for BBC2 including footage inside the ring (including the Liverpool Lads' 21 January 1993 tag title loss to Steve Prince and Vic Powers in Norwich) and backstage footage, as well as a visit to the United States to reunite with Regal, by then working for WCW.
+After Regal increasingly began wrestling overseas, Brookside then teamed with Doc Dean as The Liverpool Lads, together winning the British Tag Team Championship.
+During this period, Brookside produced a Video Diary for BBC2 including footage inside the ring (including the Liverpool Lads' 21 January 1993 tag title loss to Steve Prince and Vic Powers in Norwich) and backstage footage, as well as a tour of Germany and a visit to the United States to reunite with Regal, by then working for WCW.
 Frankie Sloan later teamed with Brookside as The Liverpool Lads in place of Dean.
 In 1996, Brookside got the chance to wrestle in Germany for the Catch Wrestling Association through his contact with the group, Dave "Fit" Finlay.
 From then through to the turn of the century, Brookside could be found wrestling across many promotions in Europe and won many titles during his travels.

 Brookside spent six months in the U.S. wrestling for World Championship Wrestling, including several matches on Nitro, WCW's main TV shown worldwide.
 On 25 April 2005, he had a dark match on World Wrestling Entertainment's Raw during a taping of the show in the UK, losing to Simon Dean.
 When WWE once again returned to England, Brookside joined other British wrestlers Thunder and Steve Lewington as part of the WWE security squad that helped keep the warring Raw and SmackDown! wrestlers apart.